 - In the episode "Datalore", acting Ensign Wesley Crusher is the first to suspect that Lore is posing as Data.
 When he suggests this to the captain, Picard's response is "Shut up, Wesley."
 Chief Medical Officer Crusher (Wesley's mother) takes Picard to task for dismissing a member of his bridge crew so callously, when Wesley tries to interrupt again.
 Dr. Crusher then cuts her son off with another "Shut up, Wesley."
 This was after Picard had ordered Wesley to keep an eye on Lore and investigate Data's strange behavior, so it really made no sense to dismiss him.
 Especially notable as Tasha Yar had asked if Data himself could be trusted.
 Picard assured her that he could, but then tells everyone that it was right to raise the concern except to make Wesley look better for standing up to him.
 However, since Wesley is quite The Scrappy, viewers still lauded and frequently quote the "Shut up, Wesley!"

 - In the episode "Where No One Has Gone Before", Wesley tries to tell Riker twice that Kosinski wasn't the one responsible for getting the Enterprise to a different galaxy.
-Riker cops to his mistake later on.
+Later, Riker's response is unusual for this trope:

 - In the Star Trek: Deep Space Nine episode "Progress", Quark does this twice to Nog ("Go sweep the floor!) as he tries to tell him about a business proposition regarding the sale of land that Quark wants (so he can sell it to the Bajoran government).
 The third time, Nog manages to get his attention, and Quark realizes who this "Noh-Jay Consortium" really is.